Published May 20, 2026

 What officials reported

 WHO reported a multi-country hantavirus cluster associated with expedition cruise travel involving the MV Hondius vessel.
-Officials described confirmed and suspected cases under active investigation.
+Current public summaries should pair case counts with publication dates and should distinguish confirmed infection, probable or suspected classifications, exposure investigation, and contact follow-up guidance.

 Why this outbreak drew attention